Constellation-destroyer/UI-UX-GDG/README.md

 ## Contributing to the project
 - Take a look at the Existing Issues of your project and find one that interests you!
 - Fill the Google sheet provided in each project and wait for the maintainer's or reviewers' response
-- If you are selected for the Issues you applied for, then it will assigned to you after which you can start working on it.
+- If you are selected for the Issues you applied for, you will be assigned that issue after which you can start working on it.
 - Fork the Repo and create a Branch for any Issue you are working on.
 - Create a Pull Request which will be promptly reviewed and suggestions would be added to improve it.
 - Once your PR is approved, your changes will be merged into the project.